 There’s a big difference between exploring a place and exploiting it.
-That’s why Geckos travellers always tread lightly, no matter how wild, weird or wonderful the path.
+That’s why Geckos travelers always tread lightly, no matter how wild, weird or wonderful the path.

 We do this by employing local guides and staying in locally owned places, meaning the money we spend and skills we employ stay in the communities we visit.
 We also offset the main carbon emissions created by your trip by investing in carbon credits from environmental projects that have an added community benefit.